Context Hub Runtime Environment (CHRE)

 Reference implementation

 Reference code for the CHRE framework is included in AOSP in the system/chre project, implemented in C++11.
 While not strictly required, it's recommended for all CHRE implementations to be based off of this codebase, to help ensure consistency and accelerate adoption of new capabilities.
-This code can be seen as an analogue to the core Android framework in that it's an open-source implementation of APIs that applications use, serving as a baseline and standard for compatibility.
+This code can be seen as an analogue to the core Android framework in that it's an open-source implementation of APIs that apps use, serving as a baseline and standard for compatibility.
 While it can be customized and extended with vendor-specific capabilities, the recommendation is to maintain the common code as close to the reference as possible.
 Similar to the HALs of Android, the CHRE reference implementation uses various platform abstractions to enable it to be adapted to any device meeting the minimum requirements.

 For technical details and a porting guide, see the README included in the system/chre project.